2dvoid/Arduino-Uno-HID/README.md

 # Arduino Uno HID Keyboard

-Unlike some other microcontrollers, the Arduino Uno does not natively support keystroke functionality.
+Unlike some other microcontrollers, the Arduino Uno does not natively support sending keystrokes over USB like an actual keyboard.
 However, with a bit of tinkering, it is possible to enable this feature.
 The Arduino Uno board features a USB-to-serial converter (ATmega16U2), which by default acts as a USB serial device.
 However, with a firmware update, this converter can be made to act as a USB keyboard.

 To accomplish this, you can upload custom firmware onto the ATmega16U2 microcontroller.
 This new firmware replaces the default USB-to-serial firmware and allows the ATmega16U2 to send keystrokes and other input directly to your computer, just like a regular USB keyboard.